aconstlink/twitch_irc_bot/README.md

 Curl is not required for building the project nor does the engine require it.
 It is just used for Twitch communication at run-time.

+Besides that, all you need is in the project included.

 ## Required User Information
 You need to provide some Twitch related information in order to use the bot.
 - Client ID